 As for the remaining Bitcoin reserves, they are almost depleted.
 It seems that this coin is truly dead.
 Mr. Kwon is being investigated for his actions.
 Court documents show he dissolved TerraLabs days before the crash.
 His relevancy seems to be gone for good.

 Once the price of Bitcoin dropped, other cryptos followed suit.
 Hundreds of billions of dollars of crypto value were shed that week.
-Many crypto fans lost faith in their favourite digital coin following the crash of Terra/Luna.
-Many are beginning to realize that it can happen to any coin.
+Many crypto fans lost faith in their favorite digital coin following the crash of Terra/Luna.
+However, many are beginning to realize it can happen to any coin.

 Impact on Other Cryptocurrencies